Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Sketch of proof for fermionic selection rules

 We then take the limit $\chi, l \rightarrow \infty$, so $\PSL,\PSR$ penetrate further into the bulk of the (infinite) subsystem S, $|\tilde{\psi}\rang \rightarrow |\psi \rang$, and the approximation improves.

-Consider the transformation properties of just one edge evaluation, for instance $\lang \tilde{\psi} | \oL \PSL |\tilde{\psi} \rang$. $\PSL$ has known transformation rules under the symmetries, characteristic of the quantum phase; how must $\oL$ transform in order to force the expression to vanish, or possibly remain finite? $|\tilde{\psi}\rang$ is approximately an eigenstate of the effective forms of the total symmetries $P_{\Omega},T_{\Omega}$, becoming exact in the above limits.
+Consider the transformation properties of just one edge evaluation, for instance $\lang \tilde{\psi} | \oL \PSL |\tilde{\psi} \rang$. $\PSL$ has known transformation rules under the symmetries which are characteristic of the quantum phase.
+How must $\oL$ transform in order to force the expression to vanish? $|\tilde{\psi}\rang$ is approximately an eigenstate of the effective forms of the total symmetries $P_{\Omega},T_{\Omega}$, becoming exact in the above limits.
 Consider introducing translation, for instance: